 A collaboration agreement is signed with the Museo Nacional de Arte de Cataluña, by which the collection of the University of Navarra is exhibited in the permanent collection of this museum in Barcelona.

 Beginning of the creation and artistic residency projects Tender Puentes with the projects of Joan Fontcuberta, Roland Fischer and Bleda y Rosa.

 When Mr. Ángel Gómez Montoro was the Rector, the University of Navarra accepted the donation of the collection of María Josefa Huarte.
-47 pieces by 19 artists of modern and abstract art arrive at the University with the request that they be placed at the service of society as a whole so that art can improve the lives of students and all people.
+47 pieces by 19 artists of modern and abstract art arrive at the University with the request to be placed at the service of society as a whole so that art can improve the lives of students and every individual.
 María Josefa Huarte asks the University to build a Museum with the help of the architect Rafael Moneo.

 Mr. Ángel Gómez Montoro and the rector's team decided to incorporate the artistic and creative development proposal as a complement to the human education offered at the University of Navarra and to build a museum under the guidance of Pritzker Prize winner Rafael Moneo.

 Jaime García del Barrio travels around the world exploring university museum models to inspire the lines of work of the future MUN.